tomcl/HowToUseGitTJWC/README.md

 #### Reset

-Git reset makes _dangerous changes_ that cannot be undone and are only allowed for local commits - ones that have never been Pushed and therefore do not exist in any other repo.A Git **reset** (from command line `git reset --hard`) alters working files and the commit tree to go back to the last local commit (HEAD).
-Therefore it permanently loses any changes after this point.
+Git reset makes _dangerous changes_ that cannot be undone and are only allowed for local commits - ones that have never been Pushed and therefore do not exist in any other repo.

+When [used without a commit](#git-reset) `git reset --hard` abandons unsaved chnages in teh working tree.

 When given a previous commit `git reset --hard <past commit>` will reset current branch history and files to the given commit.
 The changes after the reset point are lost to the current branch, and since reset is only allowed for commits that have not been Pushed these changes are lost forever.
 (Technically they still can be retrieved from the commit SHA-1 hashes but this is a lot of work).

-Typical use case of Git reset is to go back to the last commit losing unsaved changes `git reset --hard`.
-That is straightforward.

-You may want to go back much further past a commit that has been pushed.
-You cannot do that with reset, but you can do it with checkout followed by create new branch, as above.
+You may want to go back much further, past a commit that has been pushed.
+You cannot do that with `reset`, but you can do it with `checkout` followed by `create new branch`, as above.
 Getting the master branch back to something like the earlier state would then be possible, but require a merge of the new branch with master.

 What if you just want a _new_ commit on master that roles files back to an exact historic state from say commit `HEAD~20`?
 That cannot be done with reset.
 You could (in principle) copy files manually from a `HEAD~20` based branch made by checkout).
 There is another solution to the problem.
 Apply revert 20 times to revert every one of the last 20 commits, starting with the most recent!

-Note the difference between reset and checkout.
-Both move back to a previous state but reset changes the current branch to that state whereas checkout leaves the current branch safe and creates a new detached HEAD branch to do the time-travelling.
-Thus checkout goes back in time and allows return to the present, whereas reset goes back in time with no return, and is limited in how far it can go.
+Note the difference between `reset` and `checkout`.
+Both move back to a previous state but `reset` changes the current branch to that state whereas `checkout` leaves the current branch safe and creates a new detached HEAD branch to do the time-travelling.
+Thus `checkout` goes back in time and allows return to the present, whereas `reset` goes back in time with no return, and is limited in how far it can go.

 #### Deleting all past commit history